MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-designing-card-pages.md

 ### Design the sub-page list for the tile view

 On mobile devices, line items are only displayed as tiles.
 By default, the first 5 fields defined on the page are used in the tiles.
 So it is important that you configure a `fieldgroup(Brick; <Field>` control in the table code to display the desired fields.
 For more information, see [Field Groups](devenv-field-groups.md).

-### Configure actions to display in shortcut menu on rows

-Using the [Scope](properties/devenv-scope-property.md) property, configure actions to display in the shortcut menu that is available on each row.
-You typically do this for common actions that relate to records in the list, such as the **Line Comments** action.
-This gives users a more direct way to invoke actions that relate to the selected row or line.

 ## See Also